 shall state the nature of such business in sufficient detail to permit the member to form a reasoned judgment thereon, and shall state the text of any special resolution to be submitted to the meeting.

-A member may, in any manner, waive notice of or otherwise consent to a meeting of members
+A member may, in any manner, waive notice of or otherwise consent to a meeting of members.

 6.06 Notice of Special Meetings

-5.06 Meetings Without Notice

-A meeting of members may be held, without notice, at any time and place permitted by the Act if:

-All the members entitled to vote thereat are present in person or, if those not present waive notice of or otherwise consent to such meeting being held, and

-The auditors and the directors are present or waive notice of, or otherwise consent to, such a meeting being held.

-At such meeting, any business may be transacted which the Corporation at a meeting of members may transact.
+Where a Special meeting of members is called, notice shall be given at least twenty-one (21) days in advance of the date of the Special meeting of members, to each Director and to each member entitled to vote thereat.
+The purpose of the meeting shall be provided in sufficient detail to permit the member to form a reasoned judgment thereon, and shall state the text of any special resolution to be submitted to the meeting.

+6.07 Meeting Chairperson

-.07 Chairperson, Secretaryof any meeting of members shall be the first mentioned of such of the following officers who is present at the meeting: President, Vice President, immediate Past President, Secretary or Treasurer.
+A meeting of members shall be chaired by any of the following officers, in the following order:

+the President;

+the Vice President;

+the Past President;

+the Treasurer; or

+the Secretary.

-If no such officer is present within 15 minutes from the time for holding the meeting, the members present shall choose one of their members to be the chair.
+If no such officer is present within 15 minutes from the time of the start of the meeting, the members present shall choose one of their members to be the Chairperson.

-5.08 Acting Chair at an Annual General Meeting

-The Chair may appoint an RTAM member other than those listed in 5.07 to Chair one or more sections of the Annual General Meeting.
+The Chairperson may, at their discretion, appoint an alternative person other than the officers listed to chair one or more sections, or all, of the Annual General Meeting.

-5.09 Persons Entitled to be Present
+6.08 Meeting Secretary

+The Secretary of the Corporation shall act as secretary at all meetings of members.
+In the event the Secretary of the Corporation is absent, or is acting as Chairperson of the meeting, the Chairperson shall appoint any member of the Corporation to act as secretary of the meeting.

+6.09 Voting Rights

-The meeting shall be open to the public.
-Only full members and life members of the Corporation shall be entitled to vote at meetings of the members
+Meetings of members shall be open to the public, but only Full Members and Life Members of the Corporation shall be entitled to vote at meetings of members.

-5.10 Quorum
+6.10 Quorum